jedrzejKosior/DesktopHotelSystem/README.md

-Kinter needed to run this project
+Tkinter needed to run this project